by Matt Clarke

 The nurses claim that at the time of the May 13 incident, jail guard Shawn Loomis left Salters unshackled.
 He somehow managed to disarm Loomis, ran down the hall and took the first nurse hostage in an office.
 A second nurse entered and was able to activate the hospital’s emergency alert system; she then persuaded Salters to take her to an isolated room away from other staff and patients.

-Salters, armed with a gun, held her for ...
+Salters, armed with a gun, held her for three ...

 by Lonnie Burton